 HAVE YOUR SAY: Hospital specialist outpatient upgrades

-GLADSTONE residents will be the guiding force behind the hospital's new specialist outpatient department with the launch of an online survey this afternoon.
+GLADSTONE residents will be the guiding force behind a new, key hospital service via an online survey launching today.

-The specialist outpatient department will replace the existing emergency department after the new department is completely operational.
+Gladstone Hospital’s incoming specialist outpatient department will replace the existing emergency department, once construction on the new emergency department is finished.

-The specialist outpatient services will focus on where a patient's condition requires specialist services a GP cannot provide.
+A suite of services for outpatients, people needing treatment after being discharged from hospital, means less people will need to travel for care - where it cannot be provided by a GP.

+Gladstone residents participating the in the survey will have the opportunity say which services are most needed.

 Central Queensland Health and Hospital Services chief executive Steve Williamson said the board knew cardiac and neurology services were important to Gladstone.